PU-Transformer: Point Cloud Upsampling Transformer: Experiments

 \subsection{Ablation Studies}

 \textbf{Effects of Components:} Table~\ref{tab:abl_parts} shows the experiments that replace PU-Transformer's major components with different options.
 Specifically, we test three simplified models ($A_1$-$A_3$) regarding the Positional Encoding block output (Eq.~\ref{equ:g}), where employing both local \emph{geometric} $\mathcal{G}_{geo}$ and \emph{feature} $\mathcal{G}_{feat}$ context (model \enquote{Full}) provides better performance compared to the others.
 As for models $B_1$-$B_3$, we apply different self-attention approaches to the Transformer Encoder, where our proposed SC-MSA (Sec.~\ref{sec:body}) block shows higher effectiveness on point cloud upsampling.
 In terms of the upsampling method used in the PU-Transformer tail, some learning-based methods are evaluated as in models $C_1$-$C_3$.
-Particularly, the shuffle operation~\cite{shi2016real} indicates an effective and efficient way to obtain a high-resolution feature map since the output of the PU-Transformer body has been sufficiently informative.
+Particularly, with the help of our SC-MSA design, the simple yet efficient periodic shuffling operation (\ie, PixelShuffle~\cite{shi2016real}) indicates good effectiveness in obtaining a high-resolution feature map.

 \textbf{Robustness to Noise:} As the PU-Transformer can upsample different types of point clouds, including real scanned data, it is necessary to verify our model's robustness to noise.
 Concretely, we test the pre-trained models by adding some random noise to the sparse input data, where the noise is generated from a standard normal distribution $\mathcal{N}(0,1)$ and multiplied with a factor $\beta$.
 In practice, we conduct the experiments under three noise levels: $\beta = 0.5\%$, $1\%$ and $2\%$.
-Table~\ref{tab:abl_noise} quantitatively compares the testing results of state-of-the-art methods, and our proposed PU-Transformer achieves the best performance in all tested noise cases.
+Table~\ref{tab:abl_noise} quantitatively compares the testing results of state-of-the-art methods.
+In most tested noise cases, our proposed PU-Transformer achieves the best performance, while Dis-PU~\cite{li2021point} shows robustness under the CD metric as explained in Sec.~\ref{sec:results}.